auxellbs/splconline.github.io/_posts/2020-04-27-installing-and-using-zoom.md

 ---
 *By Didi Mudigdo and Emma Ariti*

-Here are the instructions to install and use Zoom on your Android, iPad and Mac OS device, to attend your classes at SPLC.
+Here are the instructions to install and use Zoom on your Android, iPad and Mac OS device, to attend your online classes at SPLC.

 ## Android - Installing and Using Zoom